awesomemotive/one-click-demo-import/readme.txt

 = 1.1.1 =

-*Release Date - 20 May 2016*
+*Release Date - 22 May 2016*

 * Preview import images can now be defined for multiple predefined import files (check FAQ "How to predefine demo imports?" for more info),
-* You can now also import customizer options (more info in the FAQ).
+* You can now also import customizer settings.

 = 1.1.0 =